Functors.jl

 The most straightforward use is to traverse a complicated nested structure as a tree, and apply a function f to every field it encounters along the way.

-For large models it can be cumbersome or inefficient to work with parameters as one big, flat vector, and structs help manage complexity; but it may be desirable to easily operate over all parameters at once, e.g. for changing precision or applying an optimiser update step.
+For large machine learning models it can be cumbersome or inefficient to work with parameters as one big, flat vector, and structs help manage complexity; but it may be desirable to easily operate over all parameters at once, e.g. for changing precision or applying an optimiser update step.

 Basic Usage and Implementation